 Yes, just make sure you dry or freeze some elderflower blossom heads when it's in season (May- June in Europe), freshly picked and organically grown.

 • Wash thoroughly the blossomed elderflower heads when foraged - allow these to dry by spreading them on a table at a distance on paper sheets.

-When these are completely dry, place them in paper bags and place these in a dark, dry and cool place.
+When these are completely dry, place them in paper bags and place them in a dark, dry, and cool place.

-You may even freeze it in ice cubes moulds and then transfer it to an airtight container to add to drinks for extra flavour.
+You may even freeze it in ice cube molds and then transfer it to an airtight container to add to drinks for extra flavor.
 I sometimes add a little blossom to each ice cube. whenever I make it this way I add a higher sugar concentration (approximately 3 times more so 300g sugar per 1 litre of water).
 It is nicer when added to drinks this way.